Information for Visitors with Disabilities

 Getting Around the Cemetery

-Those with a valid disability placard or a proof of disability documentation can ride the Arlington National Cemetery Tours, Inc. (a private concessionaire) interpretive tour bus at no cost, with one companion.
+Those with a valid disability placard or a proof of disability documentation can ride the Arlington National Cemetery Tours, Inc. (a private concessionaire) interpretive tour tram at no cost, with one companion.
+Examples of acceptable documents for proof of disability documentation are:

 • Statements or letters on a physician's/medical professional's letterhead stationery.